Peribunt/WMI-Tracing-Utilities/README.md

 //
 // Return Value:
 //
-//         * NT_SUCCESS if the function succeeded
+//         * S_OK if the function succeeded
 //         * An appropriate status code if the function failed
 //
 HRESULT